optimalisatie/Cache-API-Key-Value-Store/README.md

 <script src="/cache-api-keyval.js"></script>
 <script>

-// wait for Cache API accessibility test to complete
+// optional: wait for async browser check to complete
+// the test checks if Cache API is blocked by privacy or cookie settings
-// the test is very fast, should be instant onCacheApiDB(function() {
+// the callback is not required if you initiate the database sufficient time after the cache-api-keyval.js script is loaded onCacheApiDB(function() {

     // load database